 This Code seeks to outline appropriate conduct for the Council of Governors and addresses both the requirements of office and the personal behaviour of individual Governors.
 Ideally any sanctions for non-compliance would never need to be applied, however a Code is considered an essential guide for Foundation Trust (FT) Governors.
-The Code seeks to expand on and complement our NHS Foundation Trust Constitution.
+The Code is intended to operate in conjunction with the Code of Governance, the constitution, with standing orders and 'Your Statutory Duties, A reference guide for Foundation Trust Governors', Monitor August 2013.